kennytilton/matrix/README.md

 * a hands-on, progressive Matrix+CLJS+mxWeb learning experience, linking to...
 * ...reference-style documentation as needed;
 * the same for Javascript;
-* the same for CLJS React Native.
+* the same for CLJS ReactNative.

 Some new/recommended content:
 * A [tl;dr overview](https://github.com/kennytilton/matrix/wiki/introduction) suited to the reactive cognoscenti.